larsen161/Documentation/Linda/BackupWallet.md

 # Linda - Backup your wallet
-Backing up your wallet is most important thing you have to do!
-If you lose access to your wallet, than you lose access to your funds!
+Backing up your wallet is the most important thing you have to do!
+If you lose access to your wallet, then you lose access to your funds!
 ## Backup
 Once your wallet is open, click on "File" and "Backup Wallet".